 As a proxy for perceived and actual accessibility, a framework measuring 18 accessibility dimensions was developed and applied to review publicly available information on the websites of Ontario's 34 public health units (PHUs) as of May 7, 2021.
 While this may not be fully representative of all accessibility initiatives, it simulates the user experience in trying to get information about available vaccination accommodations.
-Overall, the website review identified multiple potential barriers, as the median number of accessibility dimensions listed as available was 5 of 18 (interquartile range (IQR) 4-6), or 28% of the identified dimensions.
-Only five of the PHUs had more than 50% of the identified dimensions, while nine of the PHUs had less than 25% of the identified dimensions publicly available online.
+Overall, the website review identified multiple potential barriers, as the median number of accessibility dimensions listed as available was 5 of 18 (inter-quartile range (IQR) 4-6), or 28% of the identified dimensions.
+Only five of the PHUs had more than 50% of the identified dimensions publicly available online.
 In addition to having some of these accessibility features within mass vaccination sites, some PHUs have also developed more specialized clinics focused on vaccinating people with disabilities and have offered mobile clinics to certain individuals.

-Ontario has yet to track and report publicly on COVID-19 vaccination rates among people with disabilities.
+Ontario has yet to track and report publicly on COVID-19 vaccination rates among all people with disabilities.
 Using people with intellectual and developmental disabilities-one of the high-risk subgroups prioritized in Phase 2-as an example, recent data from ICES demonstrate the feasibility and value of monitoring vaccination rates.